 Here are 6 tips from Learnit to convince other people of your ideas:

 Do you want to learn to convince better?
-Then the training influencing skills is highly recommended.
-In This training you learn to adapt your style of convincing to your interlocutor.
-And you develop those skills that you need to convince others.Link
+Then the influence skills training is highly recommended.
+In this training you will learn to adapt your persuasion style to your interlocutor.
+And develop the skills you need to convince others.Link

-Threatened with a knife while performing their work that happened to ambulance personnel last week in Delft.
+Threatened with a knife while carrying out their work, which happened to ambulance staff last week in Delft.
 The situation was so threatening that a police officer had to shoot the man.
-Fortunately, in most situations it is not so obvious and there is still something to start with the aggressor.
-Do you (hopefully to a lesser extent) sometimes have to deal with anger or aggression of another during your work?
-Then it is wise to learn to go well.
+Fortunately, in most situations things don't get so out of hand and there is still something to be done with the aggressor.
+Do you (hopefully to a lesser extent) ever have to deal with anger or aggression from someone else during your work?
+Then it is wise to learn how to deal with this.

-Many people do not know how to react effectively to aggression, and that is not strange either.
-One acts from a biological defensive mechanism that is activated during a threatening or stressful situation.
-Everyone recognizes reactions resulting from stress, such as heart palpitations, clammy hands, dry mouth and tension.
-This is what you call the ' flight-or-fight ' response.
+Many people don't know how to respond effectively to aggression and that's not strange.
+One acts from a biological defense mechanism that is activated during threatening or stressful situations.
+Everyone recognizes reactions resulting from stress, such as palpitations, clammy hands, dry mouth and tension.
+This is also called the 'flight-or-fight' response.
 When there is a threat in our environment, we want to flee or fight.
-This ancient response has proven to be very effective for our hunting ancestors, but it is now possible to make a situation escalate.
+This ancient response has proven to be very effective for our hunting ancestors, but nowadays it can cause a situation to escalate.

 How best to react to aggression depends on the situation and the type of aggression.
-Below are 6 tips that can help you when dealing with aggression.
+Below are 6 tips that can help you when you have to deal with aggression.

-Are you looking forward to your work and giving you satisfaction?
-Many employees need challenge in their work to stay motivated.
-And that is just what it is still missing on the work floor.
-Research by Effectory shows that 57% of employees find the growth potential of the workforce to insufficient.
-In spite of the lack of opportunities, the largest part wants to develop in his or her field.
-Unfortunately, these are not always the means, especially now that many companies have to pay attention to their expenditure.
-How can you still find a challenge in your work, despite the lack of possibilities?
+Do you enjoy going to work and do what you do give satisfaction?
+Many employees need challenges in their work in order to stay motivated.
+And that is precisely what is sometimes lacking on the work floor.
+Research by Effectory shows that 57% of the employees find the career opportunities at work moderate to insufficient.
+The majority, despite the lack of opportunities, would still like to develop in his or her field.
+Unfortunately, there are not always the resources for this, especially now that many companies have to watch their expenses.
+How can you still find challenge in your work, despite the lack of opportunities?

-Here are 5 tips to stay passionately at work:
+Here are 5 tips to stay at work with passion:

 These tips are not enough for you and would you like to do your job with even more pleasure?
-Then follow the Learnit training Increase Workplace Happiness.
-After all, you've got your whole life ahead of you.Link
+Then follow the Learnit training Workgroup Happiness.
+After all, you still have your whole life ahead of you.Link

-What CDA, VVD and PVV did not succeed in 7 weeks, the Huntsman succeeded in 2 days with the help of the opposition parties.
-How has he managed to do that?
+What CDA, VVD and PVV did not succeed in 7 weeks, the Hunter succeeded with the help of the opposition parties in 2 days.
+How did he manage that?
 By negotiating well!
-With the elections ahead, there is still plenty to argue about in the coming period: which parties are going to rule together and what important reforms are they going to make?
-Subjects such as the mortgage interest deduction and pension reforms have meanwhile become real 'headline files'.
+With the elections coming up, there is still plenty to argue about: which parties will govern together and which important reforms will they implement?
+Subjects such as mortgage interest relief and pension reforms have meanwhile become real 'headline files'.
 In order to bring these difficult subjects to a successful conclusion, good negotiation skills are indispensable.

-Here are 5 tips from Learnit to bring negotiations to a good conclusion:
+Here are 5 tips from Learnit to bring negotiations to a successful conclusion:

-These tips are derived from Fisher, Ury and Patton, From their book Excellent bargaining.
-This is the book in terms of negotiation.Need more tips?
-In our two-day training Negotiate We will do exercises to find out which techniques best fit your personal negotiating style.
-You gain insight into the negotiation process and learn to set negotiating goals.
-We are going to get started with questioning techniques and convincing arguments.
-At the end of the training you will enter the negotiation process firmly and you will know how to better represent the interests of yourself or your organization.
+These tips are derived from Fisher, Ury and Patton, from their book Excellent Negotiate.
+This is the book of negotiation.Need more tips?
+In our two-day training Negotiate we will do exercises to find out which techniques are best suited to your personal negotiation style.
+You will gain insight into the negotiation process and learn to set negotiation goals.
+We will work with questioning techniques and convincing arguments.
+At the end of the training you will enter the negotiation process firmly and you will know how to better represent the interests of yourself or your organisation.

-For one of the departments of a government organization we have provided a training with conviction.
-In two sessions We prepped them for a presentation on the beuers.
-It was exciting, but after a lot of practicing they are well prepared for the fair Gone with success!
+For one of the departments of a government organisation we have provided a training course Presenting with conviction.
+In two sessions we prepared them for a presentation on the tired side.
+It was exciting, but after a lot of practice they went to the fair with success!

 Who & What

-A government organization is getting ready for the trade show where they organize three presentations during the symposium.
-The goal is to introduce itself to potential suppliers and other collaborative partners.
+A government organisation is getting ready for the Trade Fair where they will give three presentations during the symposium.
+The aim is to introduce itself to potential suppliers and other cooperation partners.
 The speakers want to show their organisation with a renewed and fresh image.
-It is important not only to professional clear what the organisation is doing, but especially to inspire the public and to engage with the organization.
+It is not only important to present the content of the organisation clearly, but above all to inspire the public and make them enthusiastic about working with the organisation.

-But..
-How do you do it now?
-In two sessions presenting with conviction there is a lot said, conceived and learned in preparation for that one moment.
-Thanks to their own knowledge and development they are going to the stage with confidence during the trade fair and I am convinced as a trainer that they are able to stimulate and inspire their audience.
+But... how do you do it now?
+In two sessions Presenting with conviction a lot has been said, conceived and learned in preparation for that one moment.
+Thanks to their own knowledge and development, they take to the stage with confidence during the trade fair and as a trainer I am convinced that they know how to excite and enthuse their audience.

-The first session was mainly in the sign of what is being presented with conviction and what is needed is really convincing.
-After the answer was found in a playful manner, the focus was shifted towards learning and refining skills.
-The most important instrument you have in your hands is your own.
-This is why the first session is practiced with presenting.
+The focus of the first session was on what presenting with conviction actually is and what it takes to come across as really convincing.
+After the answer was found playfully, the focus shifted to learning and refining skills.
+The most important instrument you have in your hands is yourself.
+That is why the first session was immediately practiced with presentation.

-The first day also offered a moment when the group was able to formulate the intentions and the purpose for the presentations at the trade fair (a great added value because in the delusion of the day here the time is not present and the training that time , space and creativity though offered).
+The first day also offered a moment when the group was able to formulate the intentions and goal for the presentations at the trade fair (a great added value because in the delusion of the day there is no time for this and the training did offer time, space and creativity).

-The participants received the recordings of their presentation between the sessions.
-This is a unique way to see how you can get on with others, and that provides instructive and surprising insights.
-Feedback on what characterizes them as a presenter and what they do during the presentation that makes them authentic and convincing has ensured that all participants can strengthen these qualities and become more confident as a presenter.
-The participants have worked with the freshly learned tools and new insights on the preparations for the presentation.
+Between the sessions the participants received the recordings of their presentation.
+This is a unique way to see how you come across to others and it provides instructive and surprising insights.
+Feedback on what characterizes them as a presenter and what they do during the presentation that makes them appear authentic and convincing has ensured that all participants can strengthen these qualities and become more self-assured as a presenter.
+The participants worked with the freshly learned tools and new insights on the preparations for the presentation.

-The second session was a moment of finetuning.
-The ' dress rehearsal ' for the presentations at the trade fair.
-The final hand was put on coping with tension and how to get more powerful in a simple way.
+The second session was a moment of fine-tuning.
+The 'dress rehearsal' for the presentations at the trade fair.
+The finishing touches were put on how to deal with tension and how to come across as more powerful in a simple way.

-The second session was clearly visible that the participants had an ascending learning curve.
-With a lot of dedication and the right learning environment you can reach a lot in a short time, this case is a clear example!
+That the participants went through an upward learning curve was clearly visible during the second session.
+With a lot of effort and the right learning environment you can achieve a lot in a short period of time, this case is a clear example of that!

 What do the participants themselves think of the training?

-' ' After this training I am more confident for a large group of people to sell my organization and myself.
-Class! ' ' -Rating: 9.6
+After this training I am more confident in front of a large group of people to sell my organization and myself.
+Class!'' - Assessment: 9.6

-' ' A short training with practical tips and tricks that are directly applicable, to set a good presentation. ' ' -Rating: 8.2
+A short training with practical tips and tricks that are directly applicable, to make a good presentation. - Assessment: 8.2